Kernel-Elastic Autoencoder for Molecular Design

 \section{Abstract}

-{\textbf{We introduce the Kernel-Elastic Autoencoder (KAE), a self-supervised generative model based on the transformer architecture with enhanced performance for molecular design.
-KAE is formulated based on two novel loss functions: modified maximum mean discrepancy and weighted reconstruction.
-KAE addresses the long-standing challenge of achieving valid generation and accurate reconstruction at the same time.
-KAE achieves remarkable diversity in molecule generation while maintaining near-perfect reconstructions on the independent testing dataset, surpassing previous molecule-generating models.
-KAE enables conditional generation and allows for decoding based on beam search resulting in state-of-the-art performance in constrained optimizations.
-Furthermore, KAE can generate molecules conditional to favorable binding affinities in docking applications as confirmed by AutoDock Vina and Glide scores, outperforming all existing candidates from the training dataset.
-Beyond molecular design, we anticipate KAE could be applied to solve problems by generation in a wide range of applications.}}
+{We introduce the Kernel-Elastic Autoencoder (KAE), a self-supervised generative model based on the transformer architecture with enhanced performance for molecular design.
+KAE employs two innovative loss functions: modified maximum mean discrepancy (m-MMD) and weighted reconstruction $(\mathcal{L}_{WCEL})$.
+The m-MMD loss has significantly improved the generative performance of KAE when compared to using the traditional KL loss of VAE, or standard MMD.
+Including the weighted reconstruction loss $\mathcal{L}_{WCEL}$, KAE achieves valid generation and accurate reconstruction at the same time, allowing for generative behavior that is intermediate between VAE and AE not available in existing generative approaches.
+Further advancements in KAE include its integration with conditional generation, setting a new state-of-the-art benchmark in constrained optimizations.
+Moreover, KAE has demonstrated its capability to generate molecules with favorable binding affinities in docking applications, as evidenced by AutoDock Vina and Glide scores, outperforming all existing candidates from the training dataset.
+Beyond molecular design, KAE holds promise to solve problems by generation across a broad spectrum of applications.}